ivycat/spurs/README.md

 1. `theme/theme_variables` <----- Your custom variables plus those needed to overwrite Bootstrap or Spurs variables
 2. `../src/bootstrap-sass/assets/stylesheets/bootstrap`  <----- Bootstrap vendor stuff **DON'T EDIT!**
-3. `understrap/understrap` <----- Basic WordPress styles combining Boostrap and Underscores
+3. `spurs/spurs` <----- Basic WordPress styles combining Boostrap and Underscores
 4. `../src/fontawesome/scss/font-awesome` <----- Font Awesome Icon styles **DON'T EDIT!**
 5. `theme/theme`  <----- Add your styles into this file

-- Don’t edit or you won’t be able to update Bootstrap or Font Awesome without overwriting your own work!
+* Don’t edit or you won’t be able to update Bootstrap or Font Awesome without overwriting your own work!
 - Your design goes into: `/sass/theme`.
 Add your styles to the `/sass/theme/_theme.scss` file and your variables to the `/sass/theme/_theme_variables.scss`.
 Or add other .scss files into it and `@import` it into `/sass/theme/_theme.scss`.

 ## Installation

 ### Classic install
-- Download the understrap folder from GitHub or from [https://understrap.com](https://understrap.com)
+- Download the spurs folder from GitHub
-- IMPORTANT: If you download it from GitHub make sure you rename the "spurs-master.zip" file just to "understrap.zip" or you might have problems using child themes !!
+- IMPORTANT: If you download it from GitHub make sure you rename the "spurs-master.zip" file just to "spurs.zip"
-- Upload it into your WordPress installation subfolder here: `/wp-content/themes/`
+- Upload it into your WordPress installation sub-folder here: `/wp-content/themes/`
-- Login to your WordPress backend
+- Login to your WordPress Admin
 - Go to Appearance → Themes
-- Activate the UnderStrap theme
+- Activate the Spurs theme

-## Developing With npm, Gulp and SASS and [Browser Sync][1]
+## Developing with npm, Gulp and SASS and [Browser Sync][1]

 ### Installing Dependencies
-- Make sure you have installed Node.js and Browser-Sync* (* optional, if you wanna use it) on your computer globally
+- Make sure you have installed Node.js with npm and Browser-Sync* (* optional, if you wanna use it) on your computer globally
-- Then open your terminal and browse to the location of your UnderStrap copy
+- Then open your terminal and browse to the location of your Spurs copy
 - Run: `$ npm install`

 ### Running